dakside/ktdemo/README.md

-# ktdemo
+# Kotlin demo source code

-Kotlin demo source code
+See our [wiki](https://github.com/dakside/ktdemo/wiki) for more information